 |This place?
 Again?|

-Impressively, the gents are aware of Dave Trampier and his legacy--including his abrupt, unexplained break from TSR--though they are unable to discern whether the art in the book is his or Dave Sutherlands'.
-These guys clearly haven't spent as many hours obsessing over every millimeter of ink in that slender little book as, well, me.
+Impressively, the gents are aware of Dave Trampier and his legacy--including his abrupt, unexplained break from TSR--though they are unable to discern whether the art in the book is his or Dave Sutherland's.

 Anyway, the G'Gnoré dudes run through V of H using 5er rules (I think, coulda' been 4th or even 3½th for all I know) and very nearly got their butts kicked on a few occasions, just like everyone else who's ever ventured into the ol' Heap-in-the-fen.
-I'm not actually sure how they didn't bite it in the crayfish hut to be honest; I think hit points must be handed out pretty liberally in 5ed.
-In the end, a good time was had by all.
+I'm not actually sure how they didn't bite it in the crayfish hut; I think hit points must be handed out pretty liberally in 5ed.

-I won't spoil the action for you so, if nerdy podcasts are something you're into, by all means go have a listen.
-Also notable: the fellas keep the language pretty clean--other than the yolo thing--if the kiddies are listening along with you.
+I won't spoil the action for you so if nerdy podcasts are something you're into by all means go have a listen.
+Also notable: the fellas keep the language clean--other than the yolo thing--if the kiddies are listening along with you.

-Oh, if you're wondering about the title of this post, refer to this incident.
+And if you're wondering about the title of this post, kindly refer to this incident.

 New Terms Learned:

 Decrement: I think it means something like "incrementally decrease", as, at the end of every turn, the DM calls out "Decrement torches!"
-Admittedly, it's pretty handy piece of vocab, even if I can't imagine that I'll ever bring myself to use it.
+It's a pretty handy piece of vocab, even if I can't imagine that I'll ever bring myself to say it out loud.

 * I confess that, being a geezer, I had to google this term and now I can't unlearn it.
 Henceforth, I'm pronouncing it Gignoré.